-To ensure that women are not underrepresented, the Afrobarometer sets a gender quota of an equal number of men and women in the overall sample.
+To ensure that women are not underrepresented, Afrobarometer sets a gender quota of an equal number of men and women in the overall sample.
 To accomplish this quota, the gender of Respondents is alternated for each interview.
 First, the Fieldworker determines from his or her previous interview whether a man or a woman is to be interviewed.
 The Fieldworker then lists (in any order) the first names of all the household members of that gender who are 18 years and older, even those not presently at home but who will return to the house that day.
 From the list (which is numbered, see p.
-2 of the questionnaire), the Fieldworker randomly selects the actual person to be interviewed by asking a household member to choose a numbered card from a blind deck of cards.
-The Fieldworker should interview only the person whose number is selected and no one else in that household.
+3/4 of the questionnaire), the tablet will randomly select the actual person to be interviewed.
+The Fieldworker should interview only the person selected and no one else in that household.

 If the person selected refuses to be interviewed, the Fieldworker replaces the household by continuing the walking pattern and selecting the 10th dwelling along the road or path, again counting households on both the right and the left.
+However, if the selected respondent is underage (i.e., below 18), the interviewer should go back to the list of eligible respondents and remove the under-age person and request the tablet to select another name from among the eligible respondents and interview that person (see interviewer instruction for Question 1).

-Note: In the Afrobarometer, we substitute households, not respondents.
-Under no circumstances must the Fieldworker substitute another individual in the same household for a Respondent selected randomly by means of the numbered card method.
-It is not acceptable, for example, to substitute a spouse, parent, child, sibling (or domestic worker or visitor) in the same household for a selected Respondent who happens not to be at home at the time.
+Note: In Afrobarometer, we substitute households, not respondents.
+Under no circumstances must the Fieldworker substitute another individual in the same household for an eligible Respondent selected randomly by the tablet.
+It is not acceptable, for example, to substitute a spouse, parent, child, sibling (or domestic worker or visitor) in the same household for a selected Respondent who is eligible but happens not to be at home at the time.